Differentially Private Release of Event Logs for Process Mining: Introduction

 \end{enumerate} The second requirement can be tackled w.r.t. different attack models.
 This article considers an attack model wherein the attacker seeks to single out an individual, represented by a trace in the log, based on a prefix, a suffix, or an event timestamp of the individual's trace in the released log.

-This article tackles the above problem by proposing a notion of \emph{differentially private event log}.
+We tackle the above problem by proposing a notion of \emph{differentially private event log}.
 Given a maximum allowed guessing advantage, $\delta$, a differentially private event log is obtained by sampling the traces in the log and injecting noise to the event timestamps.
 After release of a differentially private event log, the probability that an attacker may single out any individual, based on the prefixes, suffixes, or event timestamps of the individual's trace in the released log, is not more than $\delta$.

 This article is an extended version of a conference paper~\cite{elkoumy2021mine}.
 Relative to the conference version, the main extension is a revised anonymization method, which achieves lower utility loss for a given guessing advantage $\delta$ by: (i) applying both over- and undersampling, as opposed to only oversampling; and (ii) filtering out high-risk cases.
-The article also extends the experiment setup to assess utility loss not only w.r.t.\ the distance between the anonymized and the original log, but also w.r.t.\ the impact of anonymization on the process maps discovered from the (anonymized) log.
+The article also extends the evaluation to assess utility loss w.r.t.\ the impact of anonymization on the process maps discovered from the log.

 The article is structured as follows.
 Sect.~\ref{sec:background} introduces background notions and related work.
-Sect.~\ref{sec:approach} presents the proposed approach to anonymize event logs.
+Sect.~\ref{sec:approach} presents the proposed approach.
 Sect.~\ref{sec:eval} presents an empirical evaluation.
 Finally, Sect.~\ref{sec:conclusion} concludes and discusses future work.